 “We need you back in town,” the editor insisted in 2002.
 He had the address of Antone’s halfway house and wanted me to try and get a couple quotes.
 “Get someone else to do it,” I answered.
 I was just passing Round Rock when I got the call, but said I was two hours out of town.
-Here’s my story on Washington Phillips.
+Here’s my original story on Washington Phillips.

 After that piece was reprinted in the Dallas Observer, I received a note from a guy up there named Dan Williams, who said I should consider also writing a story about Blind Willie Johnson, the great bottleneck player from Marlin, who recorded 30 tracks from 1927- 1930 then fell into my wheelhouse, off the face of the earth.
 In the 1970s, Williams visited Marlin looking for anyone who knew Blind Willie and ended up finding his ex-wife Willie B. Harris.
 Up until that time, it was believed that Johnson’s second wife Angeline sang on his records.
 That’s what she told blues historian Sam